 Like many parents of special needs children, I found homeschooling was the only option in providing an appropriate education for my special needs child.
 Now that my student is ready for college, it is heartwarming to find many colleges with programs for students with learning disabilities and attention deficit disorders that were homeschooled.

 A lot of these institutions offer individualized college programs geared towards the student’s individual needs.
 In doing so, it allows not only a smoother life in college but a higher career success rate.
+Explore scholarships for students who have autism to ensure your child’s career success.

 So, can special needs students go to college?